redmarmaduke/another-http-status/README.md

-# http-status
+# anotherhttp-status

-http-status is a module I created to simplify handling STATUS codes.
+another-http-status is a module I created to simplify handling STATUS codes.

 ## Installation